-In September, vehicle registrations in Lithuania grew by 23.43% with respect to September of 2015.
-In total, 26,942 cars were registered and 26,942 new cars were sold in the last twelve months, 23.43% more than the year before.
+In March, vehicle registrations in Lithuania fell by 15.38% with respect to March of 2021.
+In total, 3,433 cars were registered and 41,120 new cars were sold in the last twelve months, 9.42% less than the year before.

-Lithuania is one of the countries where the least number of cars have been registered in the last year, in ranking of 36 countries based on number of vehicle registrations.
+Lithuania is the 68th-placed country in ranking of 137 countries based on number of vehicle registrations.

 A very useful variable for estimating the level of economic wealth enjoyed by Lithuanians residents, when compared to the other countries in the ranking, is the number of vehicles sold or registered per thousand residents in the last year.
-With annual sales of 9.27 cars per 1,000 residents, 9.27 of them in the last month, Lithuania, occupies one of the final places in the ranking, meaning that its population is among those in the table with the least spending power.
+With annual sales of 14.71 cars per 1,000 residents, 1.23 of them in the last month, Lithuania, occupies 39th place in the ranking.

 Here we show you the progression of vehicle registrations in Lithuania.
 You can see car registrations in other countries in en vehicle registrations and see all the economic information about Lithuania in en Lithuanian economy.